solrevdev/solrevdev.github.io/_drafts/creating-a.net-core-global-tool.md

               uses: rohith/publish-nuget@v2.1.1
               with:
                 PROJECT_FILE_PATH: src/solrevdev.seedfolder.csproj # Relative to repository root
-                # VERSION_FILE_PATH: Directory.Build.props # Filepath with version info, relative to repository root.
-Defaults to project file
-                # VERSION_REGEX: <Version>(.*)<\/Version> # Regex pattern to extract version info in a capturing group
-                # TAG_COMMIT: true # Flag to enable / disable git tagging
-                # TAG_FORMAT: v* # Format of the git tag, [*] gets replaced with version
                 NUGET_KEY: ${{secrets.NUGET_API_KEY}} # nuget.org API key
                 PACKAGE_NAME: solrevdev.seedfolder
 ```

 **Find More** 🔍

-Search the [NuGet](https://www.nuget.org/ "NuGet") website by using the ".NET tool" package type filter or see the list of tools in the [natemcmaster/dotnet-tools](https://github.com/natemcmaster/dotnet-tools "natemcmaster/dotnet-tools") GitHub repository.
+Now that you have built and published a .NET Core Global Tool you may wish to find some others for inspiration, Search the [NuGet](https://www.nuget.org/ "NuGet") website by using the ".NET tool" package type filter or see the list of tools in the [natemcmaster/dotnet-tools](https://github.com/natemcmaster/dotnet-tools "natemcmaster/dotnet-tools") GitHub repository.

 Success! 🎉